 - Persistent Cookies.
 Persistent cookies remain on your computer after you have closed your browser or turned off your computer.
 We use persistent cookies to track aggregate and statistical information about user activity, and to display advertising both on our Site and on third-party sites.

-Disabling Cookies.
+- Disabling Cookies.
 Most web browsers automatically accept cookies, but if you prefer, you can edit your browser options to block them in the future.
 The Help portion of the toolbar on most browsers will tell you how to prevent your computer from accepting new cookies, how to have the browser notify you when you receive a new cookie, or how to disable cookies altogether.
-Visitors to our Site who disable cookies will be able to browse certain areas of the Site, but some features may not function.
+Visitors to our Site who disable cookies will be able to browse certain areas of the Site, but some features may not be functional.

 Local Storage Objects:

 We may use Flash Local Storage Objects (“Flash LSOs”) to store your Site preferences and to personalize your visit.
-Flash LSOs are different from browser cookies because of the amount and type of data stored.
+Flash LSOs are different from browser cookies because of the amount and type of information stored.
 Typically, you cannot control, delete, or disable the acceptance of Flash LSOs through your web browser.
 For more information on Flash LSOs, or to learn how to manage your settings for Flash LSOs, go to the Adobe Flash Player Help Page, choose “Global Storage Settings Panel” and follow the instructions.
 To see the Flash LSOs currently on your computer, choose “Website Storage Settings Panel” and follow the instructions to review and, if you choose, to delete any specific Flash LSO.

-Third Party Analytics:
+Third Party Analytics

-Do Not Track Disclosure:
+Do Not Track Disclosure

 Our Site and services do not respond to web browser Do Not Track signals.
-You may, however, disable certain tracking as discussed in this section (e.g., by disabling cookies); you also may opt-out of targeted advertising by following the instructions in the Third-Party Ad Networks section.
+You may, however, disable certain tracking as discussed in this section (e.g., by disabling cookies).
+You also may opt-out of targeted advertising by following the instructions in the Third-Party Ad Networks section.
 For more information about Do Not Track signals, please visit www.allaboutdnt.com.